 Every retail pharmacist in every pharmacy around the world have dealt with this issue.

 Patient comes in to the pharmacy and wants a refill.
 He has 0 refills left on his medication.
 You tell him that you need to request refills from the doctor.
-He gives you a blank stare with the response “but I’m out!
+He gives you a blank stare with the response “but I’m out! <sadface>”.
+Of course he wants his seizure or di-a-beetus medication (that he cannot go without).
+It can’t be something stupid like Zantac or Vicodin.

 When it comes to refills and calling ahead, patients fucking fail every single time.
 I mean the number of refills you have left on the bottle isn’t a secret, it says right on the damn container.
 However patients, being the most retarded creatures on the planet, just don’t “get it” that sometimes a little planning ahead goes a long way.
 Even if you put a big note on the Rx that you must call ahead to get refills they still pull this stunt!